microsoft/CoreTemplateStudio/README.md

 | staging | [![Build Status](https://microsoftgarage.visualstudio.com/Intern%20GitHub/_apis/build/status/Web-Template-Studio-DevCI/CoreTemplateStudio-CI?branchName=staging)](https://microsoftgarage.visualstudio.com/Intern%20GitHub/_build/latest?definitionId=276&branchName=staging) |
 | master  |  [![Build Status](https://microsoftgarage.visualstudio.com/Intern%20GitHub/_apis/build/status/Web-Template-Studio-DevCI/CoreTemplateStudio-CI?branchName=master)](https://microsoftgarage.visualstudio.com/Intern%20GitHub/_build/latest?definitionId=276&branchName=master)  |

+# Getting Started

+Have a look at [Getting started](./docs/getting-started-developers.md) to find out how to get started.

 ## Features

 - _Synchronizes Templates_: The core has the ability to synchronize with templates, either in debug as a templates folder or in release as a .mstx file.
 It also builds up and refreshes the templates cache.